rodrinoblega/tallertechnologies/README.md

 - The project uses a database hosted in Neon.

-- Go automatically uses the DSN in your main.go to connect to the database.
+- Go automatically uses the DSN in main.go to connect to the database.

 ## Endpoints
 | Method | Endpoint       | Description                              |